 “This can reduce fight-or-flight arousal,” says Dr. Drerup.

 But keep in mind: Meditation practices may take numerous practice sessions to get down, so don’t feel discouraged if you don’t feel the benefits from it right away.

 Instead, take baby steps.
 Carve out five minutes before bed to do a guided meditation (either through an app, online video or just by listening to music).
 Then, once you feel you can do five minutes, bump it up to 10 or 15 minutes.

 Use a journal to release stress and embrace gratitude

 A journal can be beneficial as an intentional dumping ground for both the good feelings and the bad ones.
 That means if you feel yourself being taken over by negative thoughts before bed, you can try putting them on paper as a mindfulness practice.

-“Some may find it helpful to keep a worry journal where you dedicate 15 minutes early in the evening to logging your worrisome thoughts,” says Dr. Drerup.
+“Some may find it helpful to keep a worry journal, where you dedicate 15 minutes early in the evening to logging your worrisome thoughts,” suggests Dr. Drerup.
 This can be the place where you momentarily give your worries or racing questions some space.

-“Learning to challenge your thoughts or answering your own ‘what ifs’ can serve to reduce anxious thinking,” suggests Dr. Drerup.
-This serves as a tangible way to contain worry so that you aren’t bringing your concerns to bed with you.
+“Learning to challenge your thoughts or answering your own ‘what ifs’ can serve to reduce anxious thinking,” she adds.
+This serves as a tangible way to contain worry so you aren’t bringing your concerns to bed with you.